HaoqingWu/Option_pricing_Rust/README.md

 - Compute the implied volatility.

 ## Example
-We define an option struct to define store the parameters of an option.
+We define an option struct to store the parameters of an option.
-Note that we set option price `V` and volatility `vol` as Option enums.
+Note that we set option price `V` and volatility `vol` as of type `Option<f64>`.
 ```rust
 let option = European::EuropeanOption{
         V: None,